topalw/Recombination_barn_owl/README.md

 The data in the folder contain raw results of LepMap3, pyrho and smc++ along with windowed stats of the assembly etc.

-If thats not raw enought, fastq data can be found in NCBI under xxx.
+If thats not raw enought, fastq data can be found in NCBI.
+Here is the data availability from the manuscript:
+"All sample information is found in Supplementary File 2.
+Sequence data used in the study from previous publications are available on NCBI under BioProject codes PRJNA700797, PRJNA727915, PRJNA727977, PRJNA774943, and PRJNA925445.
+Sequence data generated for this study are available on NCBI under BioProject code PRJNA1172395."

 ## 2.metadata